 - Switch to a healthier diet

 - Exercise 4-7 days each week for 30 minutes (this can be light, like walking!)

 - Limit screen time and social media to avoid blue light and anxiety triggers, respectively

 - Try to get at least 7 hours of sleep each night12 (but we know sleep hygiene can be complicated for people with ADHD!)

-- Create a routine, and try your best to stick to it
+- Create an ADHD-friendly routine, and try your best to stick to it

 The goal of CBT is to strengthen or learn positive behaviors, and eliminate unwanted thoughts and behaviors.
 The sooner behavioral treatment can start, the more effective it is.

-A 2018 review concluded that CBT can help people with ADHD better manage inattentiveness, hyperactivity, and impulsive behaviors.
+A 2018 review concluded that CBT can help ADHDers manage inattentiveness, hyperactivity, and impulsive behaviors.
 Additionally, researchers found that CBT works best when combined with a medication regimen in order to reduce levels of anxiety.13

 Stimulants are the most widely-used medication for ADHD.
 70-80% of ADHD children have fewer symptoms when taking stimulants.
 Commonly prescribed stimulant brands include Adderall, Ritalin, Vyvanse, Dexedrine, Focalin, and Concerta.